 Applicants should identify the needs and challenges of the AI ecosystem they intend to serve.
 Each AI Factory should preferably focus on selected applications/domains that are aligned with the strategic vision and strategic specialisation areas of the hosting country and/or the consortium of Participating States.
-They should identify the key barriers and obstacles that may hinder the creation of a thriving AI ecosystem, and the extent to which the deployment of the AI Factory can overcome these obstacles to create an AI ecosystem that harnesses the full potential of AI for the benefit of the relevant stakeholders.
+They should identify the key barriers and obstacles that may hinder the creation of a thriving AI ecosystem, and the extent to which the deployment of the

-66 Findable, accessible, interoperable, and reusable
+&lt;sup>68 Findable, accessible, interoperable, and reusable